Ordfin/Documentation/pages/suite/suite-set-up-a-network-of-nodes.md

 **1. Set up Superalgos on each machine**.
 Once Superalgos is installed, run the system for the first time using the ```node run noBrowser``` command.
 The ```noBrowser``` parameter runs the backend without firing up the frontend.

-{% include tip.html content="On computers with less than 8 GB of RAM, such as minicomputers or single-board computers like the Raspberry Pi, use ```node run noBrowser minMemo``` to run the app. ```minMemo``` sets up the system to run with minimal RAM requirements." %}
+{% include tip.html content="On computers with 8 GB of RAM or less, such as minicomputers or single-board computers like the Raspberry Pi, use ```node run noBrowser minMemo``` to run the app. ```minMemo``` sets up the system to run with minimal RAM requirements." %}

 Leave the machine online, with the backend running.